mcohen01/node-quickbooks/README.md

 <a name="findBillPayments" />
 #### findBillPayments(criteria, callback)

-Finds all BillPayments in Quickbooks, optionally matching the specified criteria
+Finds all BillPayments in QuickBooks, optionally matching the specified criteria

 __Arguments__